(Updated) Microsoft Office for the web: Apply sensitivity labels with user-defined permissions

 Die Inhalte auf dieser Seite wurden maschinell übersetzt.

-summary: Microsoft 365 Office for the web will support applying sensitivity labels with user-defined permissions in Word, Excel, and PowerPoint starting mid-March 2026.
-This aligns with desktop app permissions dialogs, requires no admin changes, and enhances document access control without compliance impacts.
+summary: Microsoft 365 Office for the web will support applying sensitivity labels with user-defined permissions in Word, Excel, and PowerPoint starting mid-April 2026.
+This feature requires coauthoring on encrypted files, aligns with desktop app permissions, and respects existing admin policies.
+No user action is needed.

 Office for the web in Microsoft 365 now supports applying sensitivity labels with user-defined permissions.
 This enhancement provides organizations with greater flexibility and control over document access in Word, Excel, and PowerPoint for the web.